Guerrilla Radio

-"Guerrilla Radio" is a song by American rock band Rage Against the Machine and the lead single from their 1999 album The Battle of Los Angeles.
-It became the band's only Billboard Hot 100 song, charting at #69.
+"Guerrilla Radio" is a song by American rock band Rage Against the Machine.
+It was released as the lead single from their third studio album, The Battle of Los Angeles (1999).
+It became the band's only song to chart on the Billboard Hot 100, peaking at No. 69.
 The band won the Grammy Award for Best Hard Rock Performance for this song.

-History

-"Guerrilla Radio" made its live debut on September 11, 1999, at the Oxford Zodiac in England.